olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 // => 123 145 162 166 151 143 145 41
 ```

-Where arguments are options, they are case sensitive.
-It is recommended to use the `` property of the operation to access options.
+Where arguments are lists of options, they are case sensitive.
+It is recommended to use the `args` property of the operation to access options.
 For example:
 ```javascript
 // OK
 chef.convertDistance(122, {